voxelmorph/voxelmorph/README.md

 Unsupervised Learning for Image Registration
 We incorporate several variants, presented at CVPR2018 and MICCAI2018

 ## Notes
-- We are currently cleaning up our code for general use.
-There are several hard-coded elements related to data preprocessing and format.
-You will likely need to rewrite some of the data loading code in
-'datagenerator.py' for your own datasets.

 - We provide A T1 atlas used in our papers at data/atlas_norm.npz.

 - The spatial transform code, found at `neuron.layers.SpatialTransform`, accepts N-dimensional affine and dense transforms, including linear and nearest neighbor interpolation options.
 Note that original development of VoxelMorph used `xy` indexing, whereas we are not emphasizing `ij` indexing.

+- You will likely need to rewrite some of the data loading code in 'datagenerator.py' for your own datasets and data formats.
+There are several hard-coded elements related to data preprocessing and format.

 ## Instructions